Kenyan Diagonals: A XC Game Changer

 - Make sure you warm up properly before starting the workout, as it can be quite demanding

-– Adjust your pace and distance according to your fitness level and how you feel on the day
+- Adjust your pace and distance according to your fitness level and how you feel on the day.
+Be mindful of the line between productive fatigue and overtraining.

 - Focus on running with good posture, eyes up, hips forward, relaxed shoulders, high cadence and light foot strike.